sabastiaan/planethinker_dragonlooker/README.md

 Probably biggest chunk of time will be spent in here, Writing parsers are hard, big space between speed, complexity and portability (SIMD).
-C++ 20 does not have complete support for SIMD, only experimental SIMD is cool, but also takes too much time
+C++ 20 does not have complete support for SIMD, only experimental SIMD is cool, but also takes too much time so it was out of scope for now.

-Overal design:
-SIMD parsing is cool, but to deal with UTF and nested \ is a hard.
-Therefore we opt for a two pass model:
-The first phase is dispatching, we go over the json structure and dispatch on top level items (or lower), then for each we spawn a parsing thread.

-This is nice since we have a nice set of upgrade paths:
-For spawning a thread on the top level -> simplest case Can extend to SIMD later on for the structure
+The current implementation is a simple LL parser.
+This was mostly thanks to time constraints.
+Ideally I would implement a two pass model, with the first pass looking for the structure of the json document, then parsing the actual content multi-threaded.
+The parsing of the structure could be extended to SIMD if benchmarks would discover that the limtiing factor would remain parsing.

 ## Project planning
-Most important task is to get somethign that forfills all requirements Second is to make it fasest.

-Structure of the project:
-    1. Get basic complete implementaiton
-    2. Create a couple of simple benchmarks for performance
-    3. Multi-threading
+Sadly this project happened during a really busy time for me so I prioritzed having a good tested but slow project first before focusing on pure speed.